 Rain or shine, winter or summer, no matter the mood, Lansing has indoor kids play places and options of all sorts.

-Some of these places we’ve been going to since we were kids like Impression 5, the Historic Museum, and touring the Capitol.
+We’ve been going to some places since we were kids like Impression 5, the Michigan History Museum, and touring the Capitol.
 While others are new ideas and places popping up as our awesome city continues to grow like Al!ve, the MSU Art Lab, and Launch Trampoline Trampoline Park!

 Play comes in many forms – from chill to bouncing off of the walls.

-These ideas are tested and proven to be a good time.
+These kid play places are tested and proven to be a good time.
 If I haven’t been to them myself, I’ve gotten close friend approval that these are up to par.